 6. Bike Shops

-Hipsters go by bike because cars pollute the environment.
+Choose your bike wisely.
 Racing bikes and hardcore mountain bikes will make you look like a fanatic.
-Don’t go there.
+Don’t go there!
 Shock-free frames with straight handlebars and old-school pastel colours are the order of the day.
-Single-speed bikes are cool.
+Single-speed and fixie bikes are cool.

 These are the best bike stores in town to find an old-school set of wheels.

-- Funked Up – 75 Francis Street, Dublin 8, Ireland
+- Funked Up Fixies – 75 Francis Street, Dublin 8, Ireland [update July 2021: currently closed but hoping to reopen in 2022]

 - Dublin2Barista.
 Going for two angles on the hipster market is this bike store & coffee shop.
 They encourage clients to grab a barista-made coffee while browsing for a new bike.
 As you do.